Matthew Sturlaugson (Imperial First Ceremonial Master)

-Matthew Sturlaugson, of West Fargo, North Dakota, is serving his third year as a member of the Boards of Directors for Shriners International and Shriners Children’s™.
-He was elected Imperial Second Ceremonial Master, part of the 12-member body that helps govern the Shriners fraternity during the Shriners 2022 Imperial Session held July 2–7 in Minneapolis, Minnesota.
+Matthew Sturlaugson, of West Fargo, North Dakota, is serving his fourth year as a member of the Boards of Directors for Shriners International and Shriners Children’s™.
+He was elected Imperial First Ceremonial Master, part of the 12-member body that helps govern the Shriners fraternity, during the Shriners 2023 Imperial Session held July 2-6 in Charlotte, North Carolina.

 Fraternities and Philanthropy